 Some of us are extroverts.
 It’s more natural for us to reach out, to be friendly, to engage with another.
 Others of us are introverts.
 We’d rather be left alone and not converse.
-We are shy to the core.
+We are introverted, or possibly shy to the core.

-However, shyness should not become an excuse for rudeness.
+However, shyness should not become an excuse for not engaging with others, as it could be perceived as rudeness.
 We must not let a reticent child off the hook simply because he’s shy.
 We will have to work harder with this child, and it may take longer, but it is crucial in raising him to become an adult who reaches out to others and is also comfortable in any social situation.

-An extrovert child will give present us with other challenges.
-He will need to learn that he doesn’t have to be the center of attention and how to encourage someone else.
+An extroverted child will present us with other challenges.
+He will need to learn that he doesn’t have to be the center of attention and how to engage with others as a means to encourage someone else.
 Each child can learn skills that will help them learn how to talk to others.

 No matter what the age, everyone has a schedule and everyone has relationships.
 Write down questions that fall into one of these categories.

-Ask a child, “What is your favorite part of your day at school?” (schedule question).
+Ask a child, “What was the favorite part of your day today?” (personal question).